andrewdimmer/google-cssi/involvement-manager/README.md

 The spreadsheet will automatically count the number of people at the event based on the number of boxes checked, as well as increase the total number of events that each checked off user attended (stored on the `Names and Info` sheet).

-> Note: If you do more events than there are columns, you can safely add columns anywhere to the right of column C with no problem on the programming or formulas.
+> Note: If you do more events than there are columns, you can safely add columns anywhere to the right of column C with no problem with the programming or formulas.
 Just be sure to copy and paste in the formula to get the total number of attendees for that event from another column.
 ### Viewing Weekly Check-Ins
 You may wish to view all Weekly Check-Ins at the same time.
 This can be done on the `Check-In Data` sheet (color coded red), although this view cramped and somewhat unhelpful.

-To instead view all of the check-ins for a specific week, use the Check-In Summary` sheet (color coded yellow).
+To instead view all of the check-ins for a specific week, use the `Check-In Summary` sheet (color coded yellow).
 This provides a cleaner view, as well as conditional formatting to alert you to things you may want to follow up with your students about.

-To select the week for which the check-in data is displayed, select the week number from the drop down in cell B1.
+To select the week for which the check-in data is displayed, select the week number from the drop down in cell `B1`.
 The rest of the data will automatically populate.

-Finally, there is some useful conditional formatting to help you identify possible issues and discuss them with your students:
+Finally, there is some useful conditional formatting to help you identify possible issues to discuss with your students:
 * "What did I work on this week?" (column D) highlights red if the latest week they are working on is more than two weeks behind the current week (they are working on week 2 work during week 5 of the program)
   - By the time that this highlights red, they will need to do more than one week of the Coursera class per week of the summer to finish before the school year starts
 * "What did I work on this week?" (column D) highlights yellow if it is blank.
 This is something you would likely want to follow up with them about as this could mean: